-Design Standard Design Guideline (Objective Process) (Discretionary Process: Residential Design Review) A. Entry location and orientation These standards apply to all new residential development, Building elevations facing streets, shared courts, and except for Multi-family, at the time of building permit common greens should include pedestrian oriented submittal.
-At least one main entrance for each residential entrances.
-Special attention should be given to structure, or each townhome unit, must meet the following designing a primary building entrance that is both attractive and functional.
-Primary entrances should standards. incorporate changes in mass, surface, or finish to 1.
-The entrance must be within 8 feet of the longest emphasize the entrance. street-facing wall of the dwelling unit.
-2. The entrance must either: a.
+De sign Standard Design Guideline (0 bject tive Process) (Discretionary Process: Residential Design Review) Α. Ent try location and orientation exo sul str cept omitt uctur indar The standards apply to all new residential development, for Multi-family, at the time of building permit tal.
+At least one main entrance for each residential re, or each townhome unit, must meet the following rds. e entrance must be within 8 feet of the longest eet-facing wall of the dwelling unit.
+Building elevations facing streets and common courtyards should include pedestrian oriented entrances.
+Special attention should be given to designing a primary building entrance that is both attractive and functional.
+Primary entrances should incorporate changes in mass, surface, or finish to emphasize the entrance.
+2. e entrance must either: a.
 Face the street; or b.
-Be at an angle of up to 45 degrees from the street; Face a common open space that is adjacent to the street and is abutted by dwellings on at least two sides; or d.
+Be at an angle of up to 45 degrees from the street; or c.
+Face a common open space that is adjacent to the street and is abutted by dwellings on at least two sides; or d.
 Open onto a porch.
-If the entrance opens onto a porch, the porch must: 1) Be at least 25 square feet in area with a minimum four-foot depth; 2) Have at least one porch entry facing the street; 3) Have a roof that is no more than 12 feet above the floor of the porch; and 4) Have a roof that covers at least 30% of the porch area.
-Additional provisions: None B. Garages and Off-Street Parking Areas These standards apply to all residential housing Garages should not be a dominant feature of the development except for townhomes and Multi-family front residential elevation.
-Garage doors should be development. articulated to reduce their visual impact.
-Where one or more garages face a street, all of the following standards apply: 1.
-The front elevation of the garage(s) may not extend in front of the longest, street-facing elevation of the primary dwelling structure.
-2. The width of all garages on the street-facing elevation shall not exceed 60 percent of the total width of that
+If the entrance opens onto a porch, the porch must: Be at least 25 square feet in area with a minimum four-foot depth; 2) Have at least one porch entry facing the street; 3) Have a roof that is no more than 12 feet above the floor of the porch; and Have a roof that covers at least 30% of the porch area.
+Additional provisions: None в.
+Gar rages and Off-Street Parking Areas the state light after a dama and dev /elop tandards apply to all residential housing oment except for townhomes and Multi-family oment.
+Garages should not be a dominant feature of the front residential elevation.
+Garage doors should be articulated to reduce their visual impact. one or more garages face a street, all of the ng standards apply: 1. fro e front elevation of the garage(s) may not extend in nt of the longest, street-facing elevation of the mary dwelling structure.
+2. e width of all garages on the street-facing elevation all not exceed 60 percent of the total width of that